Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ### Included VMR File

 - A custom VMR file is included to handle cases like alternate ICAO codes (e.g., Lufthansa Cityline or British Airways Shuttle).
-However, it does not account for typos, wrong callsigns, or unrealistic livery/aircraft combinations.
+However, it does not account for typos, wrong callsigns, or unrealistic livery/aircraft combinations from other users.

 ### Third-Party VMRs